 Crappy Carnival: Gonzola's traveling troupe.
-From little we hear of them, Gonzola is an unfunny comedian, while his lover Paella performs a knife act (which she threatens to rehearse on Gonzola when he casts his eye on Millenia).
+From what little we hear of it, Gonzola is an achingly unfunny comedian, while his lover Paella performs a knife act (which she threatens to rehearse on Gonzola when he casts his eye on Millenia).

 Crazy Consumption: While chatting with Gadan in his office, one clue that something's amiss is the banquet of food on his desk.
 Meanwhile, everyone outside is cursed with an inability to taste anything.

 Darker and Edgier: From the wide-eyed idealism of the first game to a main character that wants to kill his brother and body-surfing demons in the sequel.

 Dark Is Not Evil: Millenia winds up being this, however this trope is half the point of the game itself.

 The Dark Side: Elena and Roan point out that Ryudo's psyche has been compromised by the deaths of Millenia and Mareg; he can't raise his sword against Valmar's monsters without the Horns of Valmar taking him over.
 Ultimately, Ryudo asks Elmo to remove the barrier Millenia placed on his soul, though he risks being possessed by Valmar, just like the previous hosts.
 Fortunately, Ryudo triumphs and his inner evil is extinguished for good.